Welcome to DXRX - The Diagnostic Network® ("DXRX Platform")

 This document outlines how we collect and Process your Personal Data through the DXRX Platform and when you use the DXRX Services or otherwise communicate with us including by email, telephone or via DXRX Platform.
 We are committed to respecting your privacy and protecting your Personal Data.

 For the purpose of the Data Protection Legislation, we are the Data Controller (ICO registration number: ZA504761) when we Process your DXRX Membership Data.
 To the extent Diaceutics Processes any Member Communications that contains any Personal Data, Diaceutics is a Data Processor and we shall Process it only to the extent necessary to enable Diaceutics and its group of companies to provide the DXRX Services to you.
-Please refer to the DXRX Membership Terms (and Data Processing Addendum).
+Please refer to the DXRX Terms (and Data Processing Addendum).

-This Statement incorporates our DXRX Membership Terms (and Data Processing Addendum), End User Terms, Acceptable Use Policy (or AUP), DXRX Security Policy, DXRX Support Policy and DXRX Cookies Policy as applicable by this reference.
-Unless otherwise stated, any defined terms in here shall have the meaning set out in the DXRX Membership Terms or End User Terms as applicable.
+This Statement incorporates our DXRX Terms (and Data Processing Addendum), End User Terms, Acceptable Use Policy (or AUP), DXRX Security Policy, DXRX Support Policy and DXRX Cookies Policy as applicable by this reference.
+Unless otherwise stated, any defined terms in here shall have the meaning set out in the DXRX Terms or End User Terms as applicable.